jgravois/esri-leaflet-related/README.md

 # Esri Leaflet Related Records

-Esri Leaflet GP is a small API helper to assist querying related tables published in ArcGIS Server or ArcGIS Online
+Esri Leaflet Related Records is a small API helper to assist querying related tables published in ArcGIS Server or ArcGIS Online

 **Currently Esri Leaflet Related Records is in development and should be thought of as a beta or preview**